Azimboyev-F7/Teacher_pupil-bot/README.md

 Overview 🌍

-This Telegram bot helps users find jobs, employees, teachers, and students effortlessly.
+This Telegram bot helps users to find jobs, employees, teachers, and students effortlessly.
 Whether you're looking for a job partner, an employer, or practice work, this bot streamlines the process!

 Features ✨